koushikrp/neogcamp-portfolio-site/README.md

 # student portfolio

-Hey welcome to my Portfolio.
+Hey!
+Welcome to my Portfolio.
 It's going to contain all the Projects, Blogs I create as part of Neogcamp.